PSBP-Library/psbp-library.github.io/index.md

 Of course, using `Scala`, it is possible to write functions that perform side effects along the way of transforming their argument to a result.

-For example, *inside* of the active materialized implementation of `mainFactorial`, `intProducer` and`factorialConsumer` perform side effects.
+For example, *inside* of the active materialized implementation of `mainFactorial` , `intProducer` and `factorialConsumer` perform side effects.

-The intention is to push them to the *outside*.

 See [mainFactorial](https://psbp-library.github.io#mainfactorial) for more details.

+The intention is to replace those side effects by effects and to push them to the outside border.

 ### `activeCoResulting`